JorjaFox/website/_posts-old-blog/2010-10-07-csi-11x03-blood-moon.md

 <img src="//static.jorjafox.net/wordpress/2010/10/jorja-bloodmoon-100x100.jpg" alt="" title="jorja-bloodmoon" width="100" height="100" class="alignleft size-thumbnail wp-image-2630" /> As usual, speculate and spoil yourselves.
 Once again, I'll update the post later tonight, once I have screencaps etc.  And yes, finally I can watch the episode on time, so you will get a recap and screencaps before midnight tonight.

-The usual rules apply, but because there's expected to be a hot and heavy Catherine/Vartann scene, please remember to respect <em>all</em> ships.
+The usual rules apply, but because there's expected to be a hot and heavy Catherine/Vartann scene, please remember to respect _all_ ships.

 <h2>Official Release</h2>
 A vampire and werewolf convention is at the heart of a murder investigation in Las Vegas.